universal antifreeze

 We are not going to summarize the whole laundry list of OEM coolants and colors here except to say that each vehicle manufacturer has their own unique coolant specifications based on corrosion protection requirements, service life and chemical compatibility.
 These requirements are usually spelled out in the vehicle owners manual, and/or a decal or label on the coolant reservoir.
 It is important to always use the coolant chemistry recommended in the vehicle owners manual.
 For example, Ford and Chrysler specify hybrid OAT-only coolants.

-You can't go by the color of the dye in the coolant because two coolants with similar colors may have different chemistry, and two coolants with different colors may have similar chemistry.
+You cannot go by the color of the dye in the coolant because two coolants with similar colors may have different chemistry, and two coolants with different colors may have similar chemistry.
 What is more, colors can change if somebody tops off the system with a different coolant.

 The more we get into the specifics of each type of coolant, the more confusing the whole discussion becomes - so we are only going to tell you what is really worth knowing with respect to the different types of antifreeze.

-COOLANT TYPES
+DIFFERENT COOLANT TYPES

 There are essentially three basic types of antifreeze:

-WHICH TYPE OF ANTIFREEZE?
+WHICH TYPE OF ANTIFREEZE SHOULD YOU USE?

 Antifreeze Application Charts: